gitAkashDass/Proof-Of-Concept-Data-Science/README.md

 * S&p500 Data was collected and will be used for further analysis.
 * Black Rock Data was collected and will be used for further analysis.

+# 6) SimpleRegression (Implementing simple linear regression models in Python)
+* This is a Proof Of Concept
+* This Project Is About Implementation Of simple Linear Regression
+* The Data Used in this Project is Uploaded in Datasets_POC